szabgab/awesome-for-non-programmers/README.md

 # Awesome for non-programmers

-Here comes a list of Open Source projects where you can contribute without any programming knowledge.
-Tasks such as
+Here comes a list of Open Source projects where you can contribute without any programming knowledge, as well as resources to help you.
+Ways you can contribute include:

 - Collecting data
 - Translating text
-- ...
+- Improving documentation

 Inspired by [Awesome First Pull Request Opportunities](https://github.com/MunGell/awesome-for-beginners/).

 ## The projects

+These are projects and lists of projects you can contribue to.

 - [List of all the awesome lists](https://github.com/szabgab/awesome-lists) - A collection of URLs.
 Excellent way to send your first pull-request.
 - [List of Open Source projects](https://github.com/OSDC-Code-Maven/open-source-by-organizations/) by corporations, Higher Education Institutions, and governments